benjamindkilleen/benjamindkilleen.github.io/_drafts/how-to-take-a-profile-picture.md

 ---
 layout: single
-title:  "How to Take a Profile"
+title:  "How to Visit San Francisco"
 author: "Benjamin D. Killeen"
 date: 2021-03-30
-permalink: /posts/2020/03/how-to-take-a-profile
+permalink: /posts/2020/03/how-to-visit-san-francisco
 tags:
   - California
 ---

+I have only been to San Francisco twice, so take my word with just a tablespoon of salt.

 <!-- Pictures from that day? -->